Classical Non-Relativistic Fractons: Exact solutions

 \subsection{Piecewise solutions}

-Let us write down solutions for trajectories within the various sectors listed in \cref{fig:Regions_3_label} away from the boundaries.
+We first write down solutions for trajectories within the various sectors listed in \cref{fig:Regions_3_label} away from the boundaries.
 Irrespective of the sector we are considering, $B'(\ldots)$ vanishes and momenta remain constant in time

 The evolution of position coordinates $q_\alpha$ takes on the form